-Employees shall be granted leave when called for jury duty and shall be paid their regular wages for the first three days, or part thereof, of jury service.
+Employees shall be granted leave when called for jury duty and shall be paid their regular wages for the first five days, or part thereof, of jury service.
+The Town Manager may authorize compensation for jury duty for a period greater than five days upon receipt of documentation that the employee's required term of jury duty exceeded five days.
 Employees will be paid the difference between their regular wages and the amount paid by the court, provided employees present evidence of compensation received from the court to the Town Accountant.
 Employees are required to report for work while on jury service if released before the end of the regular work day.